 - Using a whisk beat the coconut cream for a couple of minutes until smooth and thick.

-- Melt the chocolate carefully over a pan of boiling water or in the microwave.
+- Melt the white chocolate carefully over a pan of boiling water or in the microwave.

 - Add the melted chocolate to the coconut cream and continue to whisk for another couple of minutes.

 - Refrigerate while you prepare the chocolate eggs.
 Using a serrated knife, cut the top off each egg.

 - Spoon or pipe the mousse into the chocolate shell going right up to the top.

 - Remove a little bit of the mousse from the centre of each egg and fill the hollow with some of the lemon curd.